Teodora321/Cactus-Restaurant-/README.md

 ## Key Functionalities

  - Anonymous users and registered users have access to the menu page and details page of the current plate.
+The client can search through the items in the menu.

+ -This application is using google maps for the exact location of the restaurant, also is added QR Code with the page on https://www.tripadvisor.com/ There are links to the official page in Facebook.

- - Registered users are able to access their own cart and make orders and.
+ - Registered users are able to access their own cart and make orders.
- -Registered users are able to access their own profile and modify their information.
+ -Registered users are able to access their own profile and delete it.

 ## Installation